Course 411 - Recovery Dynamics

 Stephen Arterburn, David Stoop, Larry Werbil, Janelle Puff, The Life Recovery Workbook a Biblical Guide Through the 12 Steps.
 Tyndale House Publishers, Inc. (2007) ISBN-10: 1414321872. $8.50

 Loveland,D., & Boyle,M., Manual for Recovery Coaching and Personal Recovery Plan Development, (2005), Peoria.
 Fayette Companies.
-(Available only as Word document )
+No ISBN (Available only as Word document )

 Required Online Textbooks:

 NIDA (1999).
 Principles of Drug Addiction Treatment.
-Rockville, MD: National Institute on Drug Abuse (NIH Publication No. 00-4180) (available at http://www.nida.nih.gov/PODAT/PODATIndex.html ) View on line.
+Rockville, MD: National Institute on Drug Abuse (NIH Publication No. 00-4180) (available at http://www.nida.nih.gov/PODAT/PODATIndex.html ) No ISBN - view online.
 Available as PDF.

 White, W., & Kurtz, E.,.
 Sanders, M., Recovery Management (2006).
-Chicago: The Great LakesAddictionTechnologyTransferCenter Network. www.GLATTC.org View on line.
+Chicago: The Great LakesAddictionTechnologyTransferCenter Network. www.GLATTC.org No ISBN - view online.
 Available as PDF.

 Article: White, W. L., "Transformational Change: A Historical Review".
 Available as PDF.